 This one goes for consuming cacao internally.
 The higher the cacao percentage (with minimal sugar and other additives) the higher the proportion of flavanols can be found.
 Flavanols are plant-derived antioxidants in cacao which help maintain the elasticity of the blood vessels within our body.
 These support blood flow, maintaining elasticity of arteries and veins, protect the heart and keep the skin looking vibrant and youthful.

-Externally, cacao delivers complex nutrients for healthy skin, visibly improving texture, tone and radiance.
+Externally, cacao delivers complex nutrients for healthy skin, visibly improving texture, tone and radiance, and has become excellent ingredient in natural facial skin care products.
 Antioxidants deeply nourish the skin, leaving your face healthy and rejuvenated.

 An amazing benefit of cacao, when used in a form rich in flavanols, is that it can provide protection against the elements and environmental stressors.